SOLDES

 Résumé

-From this perspective, it's not enough to reverse climate change or avert the next pandemic.
-We must ensure that civilization would rebound if it collapsed; counter the end of moral progress; and prepare for a planet where the smartest beings are digital, not human.
-If we make wise choices today, our grandchildren's grandchildren will thrive, knowing we did everything we could to give them a world full of justice, hope and beauty.
+In this instant New York Times bestseller, a renowned philosopher puts forth the case for longtermism The fate of the world - and the future - is in our hands.
+Now with a new foreword, What We Owe the Future argues for longtermism: that positively influencing the distant future is our time's key moral priority.
+It's not enough to reverse climate change or avert a pandemic.
+We must ensure that civilization would rebound if it collapsed; counter the end of moral progress; and prepare for a planet where the smartest beings are digital.
+If we make wise choices now, our grandchildren will thrive, knowing we did everything we could to give them a world full of justice, hope and beauty.
+"To take these ideas seriously is a truly radical endeavor - one with the power to change the world and even your life."-Ezra Klein, New York Times "An intellectually thrilling exploration of moral philosophy and human history in the hands of a very skilled thinker and clear writer."-Kevin J.